Therapy dogs have really burst onto the scene in the last few years.

 This best therapy dog breeds list contains the most popular therapy dogs that come in different shapes and sizes, and bred and trained for different purposes.

 In fact, there are a variety of reasons that someone may enlist the help of a therapy dog, and some of them may really surprise you!

 What breeds make good therapy dogs, and why?

 In fact, many therapy and service dogs are Heinz 57's (mutts) that have been rescued from shelters.

 In the US, therapy dogs are never considered service animals and are not granted the same privileges, according to ADATA.

-To get a dog certified as therapy dog, your canine will need to pass a certification.
-This depends what country you're in.
+To get a dog certified as a therapy dog, your canine will need to pass a certification.
+This depends on what country you're in.

-Dogs that are trained to be a therapy dog must master obedience training, social training, and pack leader training before they even begin to learn the specific duties they will need to perform for their person.
+Dogs that are trained to be therapy dogs must master obedience training, social training, and pack leader training before they even begin to learn the specific duties they will need to perform for their person.

 You can be sure that if you received your dog from a reputable agency, that no matter the breed, there is no need to worry about your new companion not being up to the physical or social activities that you enjoy.